 With a population of over 685, 000, Winnipeg is the largest city in Manitoba, and is home to over 43 different nationalities.
 The British, Asian and European roots are revealed in the many restaurants and cafes that line the city’s streets and offer incredible hand made cuisine.
 The numerous museums, galleries, and historic sites stand as a testament to the fascinating history of this province.

+Manitoba is one of the best vacation destination filled with exciting attractions and unique activities.
 Whether you have come to mountain bike, snowshoe, ice-fish, or witness the northern lights, Manitoba will find a way into your heart.

 - Size: 649,950 sq. km.
 (250,950 sq. mil.)

 - Time Zone(s): Mountain, DST